Re-imagining the Altmetric Top 100

-The academic institutes in this version of the Top 100 were strongly international, with South African, Russian and Brazilian universities all featuring, representing the global effort the pandemic required.
+The academic institutes in this version of the Top 100 were strongly international, with South African and Brazilian universities all featuring, representing the global effort the pandemic required.
 Highlights include the University of Oxford (13 outputs); London School of Hygiene and Tropical Medicine (7); Harvard University (6), University of the Witwatersrand (4), Centers for Disease Control and Prevention (4).
 University of California, San Diego (4), Pfizer (3), Hospital de Clínicas de Porto Alegre (3), and Sechenov University (3).

 Within the 98 COVID articles, some trends are emerging.
 Whereas last year, the focus was largely on the origins, proteins and genetics of the SARS-CoV-2 virus, on the treatment of the COVID19 disease and the emerging vaccines, this year has largely focussed on the continuing vaccine development and public health policies.
 To help breakdown these articles, I created a simple taxonomy: